Disshuu/FitPlanHub/README.md

  - Project is designed for learning backend architecture    and API development

 ## Author
-Developed as a aprt of a backend development task to demonstrate real-world application logic and database realtionship
+Developed as a part of a backend development task to demonstrate real-world application logic and database realtionship